-Nerve root injections (also called nerve root blocks) are used as a both a treatment and as a diagnotistic tool.
+Foraminal epidurals can also be called a selective nerve root injections (and also called nerve root blocks) are used as a both a treatment and as a diagnotistic tool.
 The steroid part of the injection helps to reduce pain and inflammation around the spinal nerves.
 The local anaesthetic part of the injection serves as the diagnostic tool and helps to confirm, or exclude, which nerve root the pain is originating from to allow planning of approriate further treatment.

 Mr Hilton performs all spinal injections in theatre and under X-ray guidance.
 He will also give you the choice of having the procedure performed under sedation or local anaesthetic.

 As a treatment, nerve root injections may be used to relieve leg or arm pain which is produced by irriatation/pressure on a nerve root, usually caused by a disc prolapse, but may be due to bone compressing the nerve or other rare causes.
 Nerve root injections have relatively few risks and complications (see below) and are minimally invasive way of treating spinal nerve pain.